Karolina753/Fiat500_python/README.md

 - Preprocess the data using scaling and one-hot encoding.
 - Apply PCA to reduce dimensionality.
 - Train a linear regression model using the transformed data.

+## Random Forest Model
+- Prepare data by selecting relevant features.
+- Split data into training and testing sets.
+- Train the Random Forest model with the training data.
+- Evaluate the model using Mean Squared Error (MSE) and R-squared (R²) score.
+- Analyze feature importance to understand which features have the most impact on the car prices.